 Introduction

 Aviation, just like any other business is faced with the risk of running into liabilities.
-Liabilities in aviation may result from employee’s torts, mechanical failures, natural disasters among others.
-These liabilities can result into bankruptcy of the company, loss of personal assets, business assets and even finances.
-(Hamilton; Nilsson, 2020).
+Liabilities in aviation may result from employee’s torts, mechanical failures, natural disasters, among others.
+These liabilities can result in bankruptcy of the company, loss of personal assets, business assets, and even company finances (Hamilton & Nilsson, 2020).
+Ok.

 Problem statement

 One of the biggest contributors to the downfall of aviation companies is failure to incorporate the business.
-Businesses that are run as sole proprietorships, are viewed as tied to their owners and hence the proprietor’s assets can be lawfully used to settle business liabilities (Hamilton; Nilsson, 2020).
+Businesses that are run as sole proprietorships, are viewed as tied to their owners and hence the proprietor’s assets can be lawfully used to settle business liabilities (Hamilton & Nilsson, 2020).-causal.
+You need two contributing factors.

 Significance of the problem

 Sole proprietorships that do not transition into LLCs or LLPs are faced with imminent challenges that arise from liabilities.
 In case of accidents, damage of goods or loss of lives, sole proprietors facing legal actions are not protected from liabilities.
-While single proprietorships are accorded some tax leniency in the event of losses, this exemption is withdrawn after three consecutive years of losses (Hunter; Shannon, 2020).
+While single proprietorships are accorded some tax leniency in the event of losses, this exemption is withdrawn after three consecutive years of losses (Hunter & Shannon, 2020).

 Development of alternative actions